-1 been evaluated personally by that psychiatrist;
+1 been evaluated personally by that psychiatrist; 2 that it was unethical to provide an evaluation 3 without obtaining consent from that individual.

+4 They also sort of really kind of defined what a

+5 professional opinion is, and that -- and how they

+6 defined it is that an opinion that a psychiatrist

+7 expresses about someone's speech, behavior, or any

+8 characteristic about that person, if it's -- that

+9 opinion is made using the expertise, experience,

+10 and knowledge adhered in the practice of 11 psychiatry, that is considered a professional

+12 opinion.

-- 2 that it was unethical to provide an evaluation - 3 without obtaining consent from that individual. - 4 They also sort of really kind of defined what a - 5 professional opinion is, and that and how they - 6 defined it is that an opinion that a psychiatrist - 7 expresses about someone's speech, behavior, or any - 8 characteristic about that person, if it's -- that - 9 opinion is made using the expertise, experience, - 10 and knowledge adhered in the practice of - 11 psychiatry, that is considered a professional 12 opinion. - 13 So it might include making a diagnosis 14 or not making a diagnosis.
-And the other -- I - 15 think a couple of important things about that 2017 - 16 document were that the APA specified that if a - 17 psychiatrist is to give an opinion about someone, - 18 about the diagnosis or personality - 19 characteristics, whatever, that they have to - 20 follow an appropriate methodology.
-They have to - 21 do an evaluation that follows the standard - 22 practice of a psychiatrist here in the U.S. And if they don't do that, they are considered to be, you know, affecting the integrity of both the psychiatrist and the psychiatric profession.
+So it might include making a diagnosis 13 14 or not making a diagnosis.
+And the other -- I 15 think a couple of important things about that 2017 16 document were that the APA specified that if a 17 psychiatrist is to give an opinion about someone, 18 about the diagnosis or personality 19 characteristics, whatever, that they have to 20 follow an appropriate methodology.
+They have to 21 do an evaluation that follows the standard

-And this revision of the Goldwater Rule definitely received a lot of support.
-The

-- 6 president of the APA, at the time, stated that 7 breaking the Goldwater Rule was irresponsible, - 8 stigmatizing, and definitely unethical.
-So that - 9 was a statement, very strong statement from the 10 president of the APA. - 11 Q What other medical organizations have 12 weighed in on this issue? - 13 A A number of organizations have their 14 own sort of version of the Goldwater Rule.
-The 15 American Medical Association, that represents 16 physicians in the U.S., has an annual meeting and 17 they have what's called a council of ethical and 18 judicial affairs.
-And they had a meeting in 2017, 19 in Honolulu, and they came up with their own 20 statements about the issue of whether physicians 21 can provide opinions without directly evaluating 22 somebody.
-And their opinion was that physicians should refrain from giving a psychiatric diagnosis about any public figure, including celebrities and people in the media.
+1 should refrain from giving a psychiatric diagnosis about any public figure, including celebrities and people in the media.

-Q Are there exceptions to the Goldwater Rule?
+Are there exceptions to the Goldwater Rule?

 A There are exceptions, yeah.
-And I think Dr. Spiegel had a lot to say about this syesterday when he was saying that if you couldn't express an opinion without evaluating someone, it sort of made the whole specialty or role of experts in the court sort of null and void.
-But there are exceptions and situations in which an syepert can give testimony in court.
+And I think Dr. Spiegel had a lot to say about this vesterday when he was saying that if you couldn't 9 express an opinion without evaluating someone, it 10 sort of made the whole specialty or role of 11 experts in the court sort of null and void.
+But 12 there are exceptions and situations in which an 13 expert can give testimony in court.